dbos-inc/dbos-docs/docs/api-reference/workflow-handles.md

   readonly authenticatedRoles: string[]; // All roles the authenticated user has, if any. readonly request: HTTPRequest; // The parent request for this workflow, if any.
 }
 ```

 #### `getResult(): Promise<R>`

-This method waits for the workflow to complete then returns its output.
+Waits for the workflow to complete then returns its output.

-#### `getWorkflowUUID() : string`
+#### `getWorkflowUUID(): string`

-This method retrieves the workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a 128-bit UUID in string format that uniquely identifies that workflow's execution.
+Retrieves the workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a string that uniquely identifies this workflow's execution.